frien-emies/users_BE/README.md

 You will need to have the Ruby 3.2.2 and Rails 7.1.4.

 ### Installing
-To install and use this repository on your local machine first clone down this repository, and clone down the [Users Backend Repository](https://github.com/frien-emies/users_BE).
+To install and use this repository on your local machine first clone down this repository, the [Users Backend Repository](https://github.com/frien-emies/users_BE).
-Navigate through the console so that your are in the directories of each application (you will need two terminals open).
+Navigate through the console so that your are in the directories of each application.
 Run `rails db:{drop,create,migrate,seed}` to establish the database.
 Then run `bundle install` to install all the gem dependencies.

 ## Running the tests